Chapter 19

 Before we begin our short study about the importance of faith let us pray,

-Holy Father we come before You in the Name of Your only begotten Son, Jesus Christ.
-Father, please open our ears, our eyes and our heart to see and understand the importance of keeping faith in Your Son Jesus Christ.
-Father, help us to stay away from the tendency to look to laws, traditions and rituals to justify ourselves to You.
+We come before You in the Name of Your only begotten Son, Jesus Christ.
+Father, please open our ears, our eyes and our heart to hear, see and understand the importance of keeping faith in Your Son Jesus Christ.
+Father, help us to stay away from the tendency to submit to laws, rules and traditions to justify ourselves to You.
 Help us to truly believe in Your love for us and help us to completely rely upon Your Son, Jesus, and the saving work He did for us.

 Amen